Planning Act 2016

 Greenhouse Gas Storage Amendment Bill 2025

 This bill allows disused greenhouse gas exploration wells to be converted into water supply bores and given to rural landholders for free.
-After Queensland banned carbon storage in the Great Artesian Basin in 2024, the company CTSCo was left with wells that would normally be plugged and abandoned - this bill instead lets them be repurposed as a useful water resource for farming.
+After Queensland banned carbon storage in the Great Artesian Basin in 2024, the company CTSCo was left with wells that would normally be plugged and abandoned.
+This bill instead lets those wells be repurposed as a useful water resource for farming.

 Major Sports Facilities and Other Legislation Amendment Bill 2025

 This bill makes several changes to Queensland's major sports facilities and major events laws.
-It allows Gold Coast stadiums to host concerts until 10:30pm (matching Suncorp Stadium), significantly increases penalties for ticket scalping, and modernises Stadiums Queensland's board governance arrangements.
+It allows Gold Coast stadiums to host concerts until 10:30pm (matching Suncorp Stadium in Brisbane), significantly increases penalties for ticket scalping, modernises Stadiums Queensland's board governance, and updates advertising restrictions to cover drones.

 Implementation of The Spit Master Plan Bill 2019

-This bill enables the State Government to implement The Spit Master Plan, a 2019 vision for transforming The Spit on the Gold Coast into improved public spaces with better community facilities and environmental connections.
-It commits $60 million in State funding and expands the Gold Coast Waterways Authority to deliver capital works.
+This bill enables the Queensland Government to implement The Spit Master Plan, a 2019 vision for transforming The Spit on the Gold Coast into improved public spaces with better community facilities and connections to The Broadwater.
+It backs the plan with $60 million in State funding and gives the Gold Coast Waterways Authority new powers to deliver capital works projects.

 COVID-19 Emergency Response Bill 2020